 An important part of keeping employees engaged at work is providing exceptional learning and development opportunities.
-HR tools can help you provide different learning and development opportunities to your people that are customized for the individual.
+HR tools, like corporate LMS systems, can help you provide different learning and development opportunities to your people that are customized for the individual.

 Udemy for Business provides employees with high-quality courses on an interactive corporate learning platform.
 People can choose from courses on topics like IT and software, human resources, finance and accounting and more.